-Due to the varying degrees of quality in financial advisers and the different types of services available it is important to exercise caution and do your research when choosing the right person for you.
-However, once you have found the right adviser your research and caution will be prove worthwhile as they can help you to achieve your financial goals and look after your loved once.
+Due to the varying degrees of quality in financial planners and the different types of services available, it is important to exercise caution and do your research when choosing the right person for you.
+However, once you have found the right adviser your research and caution will prove worthwhile as they can help you to achieve your financial goals and look after your loved ones.

 This document is marketing material for a retail audience and does not constitute advice or recommendations.
 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.